lucas-amberg/lucas-amberg/README.md

 - Python

-😎You can see some of my projects I have made on my learning journey here on my GitHub.
+## 😎 You can see some of my projects I have made on my learning journey here on my GitHub.
 Thanks for coming by!

 [![GitHub Streak](https://streak-stats.demolab.com?user=lucas-amberg&theme=dark)]()